pagkly/Zed/Investopedia3/Cboe Options Exchange.md

 -   The Cboe Options Exchange was previously the Chicago Board Options Exchange (CBOE).
 -   In 2010 the exchange incorporated as a holding company with the exchange as its main asset.
 -   In 2017 the holding company and exchange rebranded as Cboe Global Markets Inc. and the Cboe Options Exchange, respectively.
--   Cboe is home to the VIX volatility index and many other volatility instruments.
+-   Cboe is home to the [[Investopedia3/Cboe Volatility Index (VIX)|VIX]] volatility index and many other volatility instruments.

 ## Understanding the Cboe Options Exchange